-Hot Springs, North Carolina, is perhaps best known for its hot mineral springs, but you can certainly find many other things to do!
+Hot Springs, North Carolina, (population 567) is perhaps best known for its hot mineral springs, but you can certainly find many other things to do!
 This village in Madison County is located just 40 minutes north of Asheville at the junction of the Appalachian Trail (goes right through downtown) and the French Broad River.
-Recently voted the Best "Small Mountain Town" from Georgia to West Virginia and surrounded by the Pisgah National Forest, Hot Springs is a haven for those seeking outdoor adventure, healing and relaxation, or a quiet romantic getaway in a charming mountain village.
+Surrounded by the Pisgah National Forest, Hot Springs is a haven for those seeking outdoor adventure, healing and relaxation, or a quiet romantic getaway.

-It's definitely the place for outdoor enthusiasts, especially since hikers on the the famous Appalachian Trail walk through the middle of town and whitewater enthusiasts love the rapids on the French Broad River (see the whitewater rafting guide).
+This is definitely the place for outdoor enthusiasts, especially since hikers on the famous Appalachian Trail walk through the middle of town and whitewater enthusiasts love the rapids on the French Broad River (see their Hot Springs whitewater rafting guide).
 The view of Hot Springs above is from the Lover's Leap hike on the AT (must do!).
-Go mountain biking, take a llama trek, fish a while, or horseback ride.
-There's plenty of day-hike options on the Appalachian Trail.
-You can start the Lover's Leap Trail (see our guide) from downtown and enjoy the panoramic views from a cliff overlooking the town and river.
-Or hike the grassy meadow atop Max Patch (see our guide).
+Go mountain biking, take a llama trek, fish a while or take a horseback ride.
+Or hike the grassy meadow atop Max Patch.
 And hike or drive to the Rich Mountain Lookout Tower.

 Dining and Shopping

-With dining that ranges from the gourmet lovers' fare to country cookin' to steak and seafood with adult beverages from local breweries, Hot Springs foods entice any taste bud.
+With dining that ranges from the gourmet lovers' fare to country cookin' to steak and seafood with adult beverages from local breweries, Hot Springs has foods to entice any taste bud.
 Go to the Hot Springs Web site for a list of restaurants.
 Specialty shops in town carry a variety of goods, from local arts and crafts at ArtiSun Gallery to outdoor provisions and fishing gear at Bluff Mountain Outfitters.

 A wide range of accommodations await the weary travelers in Hot Springs, nestled in the Blue Ridge Mountains.
-Within this picturesque mountain town is everything from rustic camping to secluded log cabin vacation rentals to sumptuous bed and breakfast inns.
+Within this picturesque mountain town is everything from rustic camping or a hostel to secluded log cabin vacation rentals to romantic bed and breakfast inns.
 Go to the Hot Springs Web site for places to stay.

 Directions from Asheville